julianlk522/FITM/README.md

         - probably some way to detect porn/gore and add NSFW tag
             - (and prevent it from being removed)

-nice to do:
-- update marvel char name tags to be uppercase

 ### Features

 -Pagination